B13rg/B13rg.github.io/_posts/2019-2-28-QUIC-setup-and-testing.md

 There are some changes to how rust handles const released in version 1.31, and updating to 1.32 fixed the issues I was having.
 I performed my tests on the WSL running on windows 10.
 Installing rustc from apt gave me only version 1.30, so to properly install is you need to uninstall cargo and rust from WSL, and use the command: `curl https://sh.rustup.rs -sSf | sh`.
-Once that is complete and installed, you need to eithre restart the terminal or use the command `source $HOME/.cargo/bin` to add cargo and rustc to the PATH.
+Once that is complete and installed, you need to either restart the terminal or use the command `source $HOME/.cargo/bin` to add cargo and rustc to the PATH.
 Once I had rust properly installed, I was able to build and run the client and server.
 For recording performance metrics, it is important to build them in release mode.